-At Comfort Keepers, we are only too aware of how challenging it can be to try and talk to an elderly loved one about the need for at home respite care.
+At Comfort Keepers, we are only too aware of how challenging it can be to try and talk to an elderly loved one about the need for support from an agency.
 They tend to be distrustful of strangers and loath to accept that they are no longer able to care for themselves and that you can't always be there for them.
 We suggest that you:

 - Be sure you listen to their concerns and points of view